carroll-tech/data-project-example/infrastructure/networking/setup.md

 5. `roles/compute.securityAdmin` - To create and manage firewall rules
 6. `roles/compute.loadBalancerAdmin` - To manage load balancers, backend services, and health checks
 7. `roles/iap.admin` - To configure Identity-Aware Proxy
-8. `roles/dns.admin` - To manage DNS records if needed
+8. `roles/dns.admin` - To manage DNS records
 9. `roles/serviceusage.serviceUsageAdmin` - To enable required APIs

 You can grant these roles to your account with: